GalSim-developers/GalSim/docs/tutorials.rst

 :download:`demo13.py <../examples/demo13.py>`

-This script introduces non-idealities arising from NIR detectors, in particular those that will be observed and accounted for in the WFIRST survey.
+This script introduces non-idealities arising from NIR detectors, in particular those that will be observed and accounted for in the Roman Space Telescope.
 Three such non-ideal effects are demonstrated, in the order in which they are introduced in the detectors:

 1. Reciprocity failure: Flux-dependent sensitivity of the detector.
 2. Non-linearity: Charge-dependent gain in converting from units of electrons to ADU.
 Non-linearity